RailsEventStore/rails_event_store/railseventstore.org/source/docs/protobuf.html.md

-# Using Rails Event Store with Protobuf [EDGE Feature]
+# Using Rails Event Store with Protobuf [edge feature]

 Using RES with Protobuf or another binary serialization protocol might be a good idea if you want to share your events' data with another applications and micro-services.